-Last update: 01.21.2019
+Last update: 03.27.2019

-As usual, we found both pros and cons to PureVPN in terms of online security, privacy, speed, customer support, and more.
 If it weren’t for the scandals and signs of negligence, we’d have no qualms putting it on our Top 10.
 PureVPN is very fast, has plenty of servers, good comfort features, security features, and doesn’t come close to breaking the bank.

 Unfortunately for us and them, all the good things are pushed to the side due to PureVPN sharing data on their users with law enforcement and leaky software.

-But before we share our final verdict, read the rest of our PureVPN review to see exactly what makes this decade-old VPN provider so controversial.
+But before we share our final verdict, let’s see what exactly makes this decade-old VPN provider so controversial.